hydroo/ramsey-number-5/test-8/README.txt

 TODO

+# New NodesByDegree - 26th Jult 2024

+TODO

 # Possible next steps - July 2024
 - Get a better high watermark RAM usage measurement.
 Apparently the current one is not good, as Instruments -> Allocations disagrees on the latest improvement
 - Checkramseygraphcount.hpp: Find more results especially for 4,5,n and 5,5,n